The 2025 Toyota AFL Open was held at La Trobe University Sports Precinct in Bundoora, Victoria, from Monday 27- Thursday 30 October.

 Each State and Territory is represented at this competition with teams travelling from all over the country.

-You can view the by-laws here.
+You can view the by-laws here and a plain language version of the by-laws here.

 The event sees two teams of 12 compete on the field, with 4 on the bench.
 It follows traditional Australian Football rules and is classified under Sport Inclusion Australia, meaning players must meet guidelines to ensure the integrity of the game is upheld.